soerenkoehler/soerenkoehler.github.io/_posts/blog/2019-02-25-deponia-mayor-office-bug.md

 When I frustrated began to click wildly, assuming somehow differing areas for triggering the arrow and the actual transition or some intersection with the Wenzel-sprite in front, suddenly Rufus entered the office.
-But without tranition animation.
+But without transition animation.
 I left the mayors office and rechecked:
-- single click = no transition,
+* single click = no transition,
-- double click = transition into new room.
+* double click = transition into new room.

 ### Collateral discovery